Jerry Lewis

 Jerry Lewis (born Joseph Levitch; (Note: While the majority of sources state "Joseph" as Levitch's given name, one birth record lists it as "Jerome".)
-March 16, 1926 – August 20, 2017) was an American comedian, actor, singer, filmmaker and humanitarian, with a career spanning seven decades in film, stage, television and radio.
-Famously nicknamed "The King of Comedy", he is regarded as one of the greatest comedians of the 20th century.
+March 16, 1926 – August 20, 2017) was an American comedian, actor, singer, filmmaker and humanitarian.
+Across his seven-decade career, Lewis was regarded as one of the greatest comedians of the 20th century.
+He is nicknamed the "King of Comedy".

-Rising to prominence together with singer Dean Martin, billed as Martin and Lewis, in 1946, the two did a series of sixteen buddy-comedy films, along with their televised run on The Colgate Comedy Hour, live stage performances, guest spots on other shows and a radio series until their split in 1956, after ten years.

-Lewis continued on his own in thirty-five motion pictures from 1957 to 1984, including the critically acclaimed The Nutty Professor (1963) and Martin Scorsese's The King of Comedy (1982), earning a nomination for a BAFTA Award for Best Supporting Actor and performed closely with Sammy Davis Jr. from 1950 to 1989.

-While as its honorary national chairman, Lewis raised funds for the Muscular Dystrophy Association (MDA) through his annual Labor Day telecast The Jerry Lewis MDA Labor Day Telethon, a live event which raised over $2.6 billion.
+Rising to prominence with singer Dean Martin, billed as Martin and Lewis, in 1946, the two did a series of sixteen buddy-comedy films, their televised run on The Colgate Comedy Hour, live stage performances, guest spots on other shows and a radio series until their split in 1956.
+Lewis went into filmmaking while continuing on his own in thirty-five motion pictures from 1957 to 1984, guest hosted The Tonight Show a record fifty-two times, while helming his own nightly series and from 1950 to 1989, performed closely with Sammy Davis Jr. As its honorary national chairman and spokesman, Lewis raised funds for the Muscular Dystrophy Association (MDA) through his annual Labor Day telecast The Jerry Lewis MDA Telethon, a live event which raised $2.45 billion for MDA from its 1966 inception through 2009.

-Lewis performed in concert stages, nightclubs, audio recordings and appeared in at least 117 film and television productions.
-He was honored with two stars on the Hollywood Walk of Fame and France awarded him the Legion of Honor in 2006.
+As a singer, Lewis sang live, recorded numerous albums and did standards from the Great American Songbook.
+Performing in concert stages, nightclubs, audio recordings, on radio and appeared in at least 117 film and television productions, Lewis was honored two stars on the Hollywood Walk of Fame and France awarded him the Legion of Honor.